-Accounting for Convertible Debt: U.S. GAPP
+Accounting for Convertible Debt: U.S. GAAP

 Convertible debt has become an attractive alternative for investors who want to collect interest in the near term but retain the right to convert the debt to equity should the issuer’s share price rise in the future.
 Likewise, many companies are utilizing convertible debt financing to obtain a lower interest rate on their borrowings.
 While these attributes can be appealing, convertible debt can present unique and complicated accounting matters for the issuer.

 Under U.S. GAAP, Convertible debt is considered a “hybrid” financial instrument consisting of interest-bearing debt, referred to as the “host”, and certain embedded features requiring evaluation for bifurcation and separate accounting from the host instrument.
 Convertible debt instruments are typically settled in shares, cash or a combination of the two.
 To further complicate the accounting, these instruments are often issued with embedded puts, calls, contingent interest features and warrants.

 The first step in accounting for convertible debt is to evaluate the entire hybrid instrument to determine whether it should be liability-classified as a freestanding financial instrument under Accounting Standards Codification (“ASC”) 480, Distinguishing Liability from Equity.
 If the hybrid instrument is within the scope of ASC 480, further analysis under ASC 815, Derivatives and Hedging, is not required and the entire instrument is marked-to-market at each reporting date.
 Provided the hybrid instrument is not within the scope of ASC 480, the next step is to evaluate each embedded feature for bifurcation under ASC 815.
 In identifying the embedded features, companies should consider any provision that could potentially impact the timing or amount of cash or shares exchanged.
 The most common features are addressed below.